peprah12git/Cloud-Engineering-fundamental-Capstone-lab/aws_waf_caf_assessment.md

 Below is an analysis of the organization’s readiness using the six AWS CAF perspectives, including key actions needed for successful migration.

-1. Business Perspective (≈170 words)
+1. Business Perspective
 From a business perspective, the organization is motivated to migrate in order to improve scalability, availability, and long-term cost efficiency.
 However, current operations rely on traditional on-premises infrastructure, which may indicate limited financial modeling for cloud consumption-based pricing.
 The organization appears technically driven but may lack a clearly defined cloud business case, including ROI projections, cost forecasting, and defined success metrics such as improved uptime or faster deployment cycles.

 To ensure readiness, leadership must define clear migration objectives aligned with business outcomes.
 Key actions include developing a cloud financial model, identifying measurable KPIs (availability targets, recovery time objectives, performance benchmarks), and creating a phased migration roadmap.
 Stakeholder alignment is also critical to ensure technical teams and business leaders share common expectations.
 Establishing executive sponsorship and defining cloud value propositions will help ensure long-term sustainability and strategic alignment with growth objectives.

-2. People Perspective (≈165 words)
+2. People Perspective
 The organization likely has experience managing traditional servers but may have limited hands-on expertise with AWS services, DevOps practices, and infrastructure automation.
 This skills gap represents a readiness challenge, particularly in areas such as IAM, networking, monitoring, and cost optimization in the cloud environment.

 To enable successful migration, investment in training and certification is essential.
 Team members should pursue AWS foundational and associate-level certifications to build competency in architecture, security, and operations.
 Introducing a Cloud Center of Excellence (CCoE) can help guide best practices and governance standards.
 Additionally, adopting DevOps culture—encouraging collaboration between development and operations teams—will improve automation and deployment reliability.
 Clear role definitions for cloud architects, security engineers, and operations staff will further enhance accountability and reduce transition risks